Naturally Daily

 Both the pure oil and fractionated coconut oil are rich in medium-chain triglycerides (MCTs).
 But, fractionated coconut oil contains only caprylic acid and capric acid.

-Fractionated coconut oil has no odor, taste, and it’s generally pricier than regular coconut oil.
-This oil remains liquid in room temperature.
+Fractionated coconut oil has no odor or taste, and it’s generally pricier than regular coconut oil.
+This oil remains liquid at room temperature.

 This article looks into some benefits, uses, and side effects of fractionated coconut oil.